 - Glass of water, paint brushes and damp sponge for drying brush

-Let the kids trace their shapes and create their pencil drawings.
+To begin, let the kids trace their shapes and create pencil drawings.
 Younger kids might need help holding down their object while tracing.

-- Sonia Delaunay – Reaping What She Sews (A brief bio of the artist with photos of her work)
+To learn more about Sonia Delaunay, you can check out Sonia Delaunay (a brief bio of the artist with photos of her work) and An Interview with Sonia Delaunay.

 I hope you give this a try either at home or in the classroom.
 It is quite simple and very rewarding.